-NAEMT’s TCCC courses use the PHTLS Military textbook and are fully compliant with the Department of Defense’s Committee on Tactical Combat Casualty Care (CoTCCC) guidelines.
+National Association of Emergency Medical Technicians (NAEMT) conducts TCCC courses under the auspices of its PHTLS program, the recognized world leader in prehospital trauma education.
+NAEMTs TCCC courses use the PHTLS military textbook and are fully compliant with the Department of Defense’s Committee on Tactical Combat Casualty Care (CoTCCC) guidelines.
 It is the only TCCC course endorsed by the American College of Surgeons.

-To support course sites, instructors and students, NAEMT maintains a network of tactical affiliate faculty both in the U.S. and internationally, and staff at its Headquarters Office.
+To support course sites, instructors, and students; NAEMT maintains a network of tactical affiliate faculty both in the U.S. and internationally, as well as the staff at its Headquarters Office.
 Course administration is streamlined and cost-effective.
-Strategic Operations uses exclusively vetted TCCC/TECC instructors with bona fide and real world experience in treating casualties in combat or tactical operations.
-NAEMT’s TCCC course is accredited by the Continuing Education Coordinating Board for Emergency Medical Services (CECBEMS) and recognized by the National Registry of EMTs (NREMT).
+Strategic Operations, Inc. (STOPS) uses exclusively vetted TCCC/TECC instructors with bona fide and real-world experience in treating casualties in combat or tactical operations.
+NAEMTs TCCC course is accredited by the Continuing Education Coordinating Board for Emergency Medical Services (CECBEMS) and recognized by the National Registry of EMTs (NREMT).